tiny-dancer/notes/delivering-value.md

 -    **Synergy:** - Creates conventions to build in consistency.
 Consistency enables cohesion where a system can automatically leverage other parts so that the sum is greater than the whole.
 For example, creating an api where then a pagerduty service, oauth2 client, and baseline alerting is automatically created to reflect it's existence.

 -   **Think large, start small (agile)** - Optimize for reacting to learnings over predicting the future.
-Define a true north and evolve towards it with flexibility based on evidence.
+Define a north star and evolve towards it with flexibility based on evidence.

 -   **Ephemeral Environments:** component changes are reflected in a safe, isolated environment mirroring a production deployment and integrated with existing environments for valuable testing and deployment validation